NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/README.md

 and training hackathon at Lawrence Berkeley National Laboratory (April 25-27).

 #### Who to contact?

-Hackathons are led by @xyz, ([Lynne A. Becker, Ph.D](https://alleninstitute.org/what-we-do/brain-science/about/team/staff-profiles/lynne-becker/)) who is happy to tell you more about them.

 Communication specific to this event will happen on a dedicated Hackathon forum (see [Logistics](#logistics) for details).